sebfuoco/Python-Projects/README.md

 ```
 > When editing the source code, be careful to PEP!
 Do not use tabs, just spaces!
 # Weather
-This file checks the weather in whatever place you are at using the OpenWeatherMap API.
-It gathers the current weather, wind speed, the humidity, and the temperature.
+This file checks the weather in whatever place you are at using the OpenWeatherMap API, with updated weather every 3 hours within a 24 hour span.
+It gathers the current weather, the humidity, and the temperature.
 To run this, it is required you have an API key [from here](https://openweathermap.org/price).
 Store your API key within a file called config.ini and the program will fetch it from there.
-To import PIL, simply get the Pillow Library [here](https://pillow.readthedocs.io/en/stable/installation.html).